 - People with disabilities who lack adequate information about how work may impact their benefits

-Enforce the right of people with disabilities to have equal access to their community
+Enforce the right of people with disabilities to have equal access to their communities

 Equal access is a bedrock principle of civil rights and the Americans with Disabilities Act.
 People are regularly denied the full and equal enjoyment of the services offered by businesses, local municipalities, and the State because of their disabilities.
 Disability Rights North Carolina will work to eliminate public access inequalities by upholding the rights of people with disabilities to live and participate in their communities as equals.

-There are many ways to deny persons with disabilities equal access to a public place, program, or service, making this target population vast.
+There are many ways to deny persons with disabilities equal access to a public place, program, or service.
 While not an exhaustive list, the following are some specific examples of issues DRNC has addressed within this target:

 - Summer camps or school extracurricular activities that refuse to modify rules to accommodate campers or students with special medical conditions